Everyone gets older, but not everyone becomes more mature.

 This is why a big sign of maturity is the ability to resist the pressure exerted on you by your surroundings.

 Society will always try to mold you in its image.
-A mature mind has its own plans and refuses to give in—even if the situations seems to be a good deal.
-Your ability to walk through hell to get what you want instead of taking the path of least resistance is hallmark sign of maturity.
+A mature mind has its own plans and refuses to give in—even if the situation seems to be a good deal.
+Your ability to walk through hell to get what you want instead of taking the path of least resistance is a hallmark sign of maturity.

 A sign of maturity is the ability to suffer embarrassment without having an embarrassing reaction.

 Embarrassment is an interesting emotion.
 Many things that make us feel embarrassed aren’t even noticed by other people.
 They may laugh at our misfortune, but it’s only when you’re worried about what other people think that you can suffer from embarrassment.

 As you mature, you stop worrying about what everyone thinks and you focus on yourself.
 This keeps you from falling victim to the oppressive forces of peer pressure and feeling like a failure when you fail to meet them.

 If you can learn to laugh at yourself, then you won’t ever worry if other people are laughing at you.